 How are Marketers utilizing Virtual Reality today?

-One of the earliest adopters of VR, NYT started providing NYT VR app and videos to provide an immersive experience to their readers using a google cardboard.
+One of the earliest adopters of VR, NYT started providing NYT VR app and videos to provide an immersive experience to their readers using Google Cardboard.
 In October 2015, The Times announced its plans to distribute over one million Google Cardboards to home delivery subscribers, within the same time frame, they witnessed more than 500,000 downloads of the NYT VR app.

 Tesco created a Virtual Store

-so that people could walk around it before it was built.
+People could really walk around it before it was built.
 These were, essentially a display of products on walls of metro stations and bus stops.
 Commuters, especially the tech-savvy, ultra-busy lot, could scan the QR codes of the products on display with their smartphones, and place their orders even as they waited for their trains or buses.
-The virtual store has been a huge success with commuters and drove over 900,000 app downloads in less than one year, making the Homeplus app the most popular shopping app in South Korea.
+The virtual store has been a huge success with commuters and drove over 900,000 app downloads in less than a year, making the Homeplus app the most popular shopping app in South Korea.

 Volvo – XC90 Test Drive

-in Automotive, Volvo was first to launch a virtual reality campaign on Google Cardboard, meant to experience the all-new Volvo XC90 with Volvo Reality, a full virtual reality test drive on your phone.
-The brand reported 238 million media impressions, That’s a lot of immersive experience for a new car launch.
+In the Automotive world, Volvo was first company to launch a virtual reality campaign on Google Cardboard, meant to experience the all-new Volvo XC90 with Volvo Reality, a full virtual reality test drive on your phone.
+The brand reported 238 million media impressions, now that’s a lot of immersive experience for a new car launch as such.

 UNICEF China has used virtual reality (VR) technology for documenting its best practices.
 On July, 25th UNICEF NZ invited the public to see inside a Syrian refugee camp.
 The award-winning film ‘Clouds over Sidra’ moved people deeply and doubled the rate of donations to UNICEF.